-

 How to Eat an Artichoke

-California artichokes may be served hot or cold.
+The artichoke's greatest claim to fame is its position at the top of the finger-food chain!
+It is both proper and polite to pluck the leaves with your fingers, leaving fork and knife aside.
 To eat, pull off outer petals one at a time.
 Dip base of petal into sauce or melted butter; pull through teeth to remove soft, pulpy portion of petal.
 Discard remaining petal.
-The result is a mouthful of savory artichoke: perfectly polite, and downright delicious!
-Go ahead, try it!
+The result is a mouthful of savory artichoke: perfectly polite, and downright delicious.
+Continue until all petals have been removed.
+Spoon out fuzzy center at base; discard.
+The bottom, or heart, of the artichoke is entirely edible.
+Cut into small pieces and dip into sauce.

 A 12-ounce artichoke contains only 25 calories, no fat, 4 grams of dietary fiber, 185 milligrams of potassium and is low in sodium.
 It is a significant source of vitamin C, folic acid and magnesium.

-Technically, an artichoke is a flower.
+- Technically, an artichoke is a flower

-In full growth, an artichoke plant can spread nine feet in diameter and stand five feet tall, and one plant can produce over 20 artichokes a year.
+- In full growth, an artichoke plant can spread nine feet in diameter and stand five feet tall, and one plant can produce over 20 artichokes a year

 - Artichokes are one of the oldest foods known to man.
-Zeus was said to have turned a scorned lover into an artichoke.
+Zeus was said to have turned a scorned lover into an artichoke

 - In 1948, a young Marilyn Monroe (then Norma Jean) was crowned Castroville's first "Artichoke Queen."

-- Artichokes are said to be aphrodisiacs.
+- Artichokes are said to be aphrodisiacs

 By continuing to browse this site you permit us and our partners to place identification cookies on your browser and agree to our use of cookies for marketing.
 To learn more view our Privacy Policy